-The Stony Brook University Student Conduct Code (found on the Stony Brook website at: http://naples.cc.stonybrook.edu/Admin/fshotlinks.nsf/By+Section+Number/308.00) provides the rules and regulations governing student behavior at Stony Brook.
+The Stony Brook University Student Conduct Code (found on the Stony Brook website at: www.stonybrook.edu/commcms/studentaffairs/ucs/conduct.php provides the rules and regulations governing student behavior at Stony Brook.
 Regulations make it possible for people to live together and function in an orderly way, protecting the rights of the community while respecting the rights of each individual.
 These rules and regulations have been designed to enable members of the campus community to carry on daily business safely, peacefully, and protectively.
-For all students, the

-Student Conduct Code supports compliance with the state and federal laws related to drugs, alcohol, weapons, discrimination, sexual assault or abuse, and racial, sexual or sexual-preference harassment.
+For all students, the Student Conduct Code supports compliance with the state and federal laws related to drugs, alcohol, weapons, discrimination, sexual assault or abuse, and racial, sexual or sexual-preference harassment.